hasura/pacha/README.md

 ### Running against a custom LLM

-You can customize which LLM to use, both for query planning, and user-facing respones by implementing the `Llm` class in `pacha/utils/llm`.

-You can see example implementations of various Llama platforms and OpenAI in `pacha/utils/llm/llama` and `pacha/utils/llm/openai.py` respectively.
+You can run Pacha against any LLM that supports function/tool calling.
+You can see the examples in `examples/chat_with_tool_anthropic.py` and `examples/chat_with_tool_openai.py`.